 Zimbabwe is a country of contrasting landscapes which provides for an extraordinary diversity of ecosystems and wildlife.
 Two major rivers form it's northern and southern boundaries.
 The great Zambezi River cuts along it's northern frontier, while the unpredictable Limpopo forms the southern border with South Africa.

 It is home to large quantities of Elephant and Buffalo and to a spectacular variety of Plains Game.
-The hunting terrain will vary from the famous 'Jesse' to open Mopani woodlands.
-Most of the hunting is done on foot and from blinds for cats.
-All your big game species would be harvested in Zimbabwe, so the visiting hunter needs to be physically prepared.
+The big game hunting terrain will vary from the famous 'Jesse' to open Mopani woodlands.
+Most of the big game hunting is done on foot and from blinds for cats.
+All your big game species would be harvested in Zimbabwe, so the visiting big game hunter needs to be physically prepared.

 The climate is cool and dry in winter - April - October, warm and wet in summer - November - March.
-The cooler months offer the best hunting opportunities.
+The cooler months offer the best big game hunting opportunities.

 Zimbabwe is the leading destination for the following safaris